duongthang832712810-cyber/pokemeow-autoplay/README.md

 > [!CAUTION]
 > **Self-bots violate Discord Terms of Service** and can lead to **permanent account termination**.
 > Always use an alt account.
-Use entirely at your own risk.
+Use this app entirely at your own risk.

 ---